Please register or login to continue

 ‘And what about the gargoyles?
 Where do they come from?’

-'If that is the case with both of them, then my question to you is, what is buried here underneath the castle?'
+‘If that is the case with both of them, then my question to you is: what is buried here beneath the castle?’

-'You once told me that the ground in which the castle stands, stood a former Roman fortification.
-It could not have been just that always'.
+‘You once told me that the ground upon which the castle stands was once a Roman fortification.
+It could not have been just that, always’.

 ‘What do you mean?’

-'I mean, there had to be something else here in the time period from it being a fortification, to it being the present castle'.
+‘I mean, there had to be something else here in the period between it being a fortification and it becoming the present castle’.

-'Could it have been an unholy ground for the devil?'
+‘Could it have been unholy ground—a place consecrated to the Devil?’

 ‘Perhaps!’

-I had asked him, 'Did you know her name?
-The wandering spirit?'
+I had then asked him, ‘Did you know her name—the wandering spirit?’

 He uttered, ‘Genoveva’.

-I had retired then to my room to ponder at length under the twilight, everything that I had known about what was betiding.
-There was something mysterious still unsolved by me that had pertained to the female ghost that was wandering the forest.
+I retired to my room to ponder at length under the twilight everything I had come to know about what was unfolding.
+There was something mysterious still unresolved that pertained to the female ghost wandering the forest.

-Whilst the count was occupied with the servants upstairs, I had quietly and stealthily climbed down the stairway and had gone outside, for a period of time.
-I had seen from the window in my room what had appeared to be a solitary tombstone of some sort.
-I made sure that no one including him had seen me leave the castle.
+Whilst the Count was occupied with the servants upstairs, I quietly and stealthily descended the stairway and stepped outside for a time.
+I had seen from my window what appeared to be a solitary tombstone of some sort.
+I ensured no one —including him—saw me leave the castle.

-When I had reached the tombstone, I would be bemused and shocked with what I had discovered.
-I had seen the written name of Genoveva.
-Yes, the same name that the wandering spirit was called.
-At that exact moment, I had begun to sense that I had solved mostly the mystery, about the wandering spirit and the irrepressible curse.
+When I reached the tombstone, I was both bemused and shocked by what I discovered.
+I saw the name Genoveva engraved upon it.
+Yes, the same name as that of the wandering spirit.
+At that precise moment, I began to sense that I had solved most of the mystery regarding the wandering spirit and the irrepressible curse.

-What I did not know was, what was her direct relation with the count?
-I had a tenable suspicion that she was perhaps a late relative of his, or she was the true identity of the wandering spirit.
+What I did not know was her direct relation to the Count.
+I had a tenable suspicion that she was perhaps a late relative of his, or that she was the true identity of the wandering spirit.
 The location was hidden behind a pair of tall trees.
-I was able to see it vaguely, from above in my room.
-Why was this tombstone there in the first place I had asked myself?
-Was she a Balaguer in the appellation?
+I was able to see it vaguely from my window above.
+Why was this tombstone there, I asked myself?
+Was she a Balaguer by name?

-That was a feasibility to contemplate in earnest.
-I would soon have my answer, and it would be a shocking revelation.
-When I had entered the castle again, the count was waiting for me.
-The darkness of the night had appeared, with the mist partially covering the moon.
-He had wanted to know where I had gone to.
+That was a possibility to contemplate in earnest.
+I would soon have my answer — and it would be a shocking revelation.
+Upon re-entering the castle, the Count was waiting for me.
+The darkness of night had fallen, and the mist partially veiled the moon.
+He wanted to know where I had gone.

-'I did not know, you had stepped outside of the castle Josep.
-Where did you go?'
+‘I did not know you had stepped outside the castle, Josep.
+Where did you go?’

-'I went to see a tombstone there at the entrance to the forest'.
+‘I went to see a tombstone at the entrance to the forest’.

 ‘What were you doing there?’